LaurentVeyssier/CarND-Traffic-Sign-Classifier/README.md

 ![](asset/labelDistribution.png)

 Data augmentation is performed in several steps towards achieving a minimum number of samples in under-represented classes.
 This threshold is set at 1000 images or 1500 images.
 A threshold of 1000 images minimum per class results into 16,891 new images from the data augmentation steps bringing the dataset from 34,800 up to 51,700 images (+50%).
+I achived the highest results with the dataset build upon the 1500 threshold.
+With this threshold, 32,580 additonal images were generated, bringing the augmented training dataset to a total of 67,380 images, twice as much as the initial size.

 Data augmentation is performed using :
 - symetry invariance : several road sign types are invariant to horizontal flip ('No entry'), or vertical flip ('No vehicules', 'No entry') or rotation ('roundabout mandatory').